idanhb/time-tracker/README.md

 Java (Maven) application for tracking time on the job

 ## purpose
-This is a demo repo.
+This is a demo 2.

 Time tracker